Connection and Identity at the Painted Hall

 The illuminated hands from Connection and Identity, which form the exhibition’s most directly interactive element.

-The exhibition raises a broader question about how contemporary work sits within historic spaces.
-Here, the issue is not ambition but scale.
 The Painted Hall is already a complete experience.
-Anything placed within it needs to enhance that encounter, not interrupt it.
+Anything placed within it needs to enhance that encounter, not compete with it.

-As it stands, the exhibition is difficult to justify at the ticket price on its own.
-For most visitors, the Painted Hall remains the real reason to go.
+As it stands, Connection and Identity is difficult to justify at the ticket price on its own.

 Comments